Forensic-Odontologist/SmilePnP/docs/USER-GUIDE.md

 # SmilePnP V. 0.1.0 – User Guide

+⚠️🚧 **Work in progress** : This content is currently being updated with videos.

 ## Introduction

 **SmilePnP** is a Blender add-on designed for forensic dental identification.
 It allows you to align a 3D dental arch model with a 2D photograph of a smile by calculating the precise camera position and orientation that would have captured the photo.